pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 -   Extension Manager (including DriverKit driver)
     -   `/Applications/.Karabiner-VirtualHIDDevice-Manager.app`
     -   It provides a command line interface to activate or deactivate DriverKit driver.
--   Karabiner-DriverKit-Daemon
+-   Karabiner-VirtualHIDDevice-Daemon
-    -   `/Library/Application Support/org.pqrs/Karabiner-DriverKit-VirtualHIDDevice/Applications/Karabiner-DriverKit-Daemon.app`
+    -   `/Library/Application Support/org.pqrs/Karabiner-DriverKit-VirtualHIDDevice/Applications/Karabiner-VirtualHIDDevice-Daemon.app`
     -   It mediates between the client app and the driver.
     -   It allows apps to communicate with the virtual device even if the app is not signed with pqrs.org's code signing identity.
         (The client app must be running with root privileges.)
 -   Client apps
     -   Client apps are not included in the distributed package.
     -   For example, you can build the client app from `examples/virtual-hid-device-service-client` in this repository.
-    -   Client apps can send input events by communicating with Karabiner-DriverKit-Daemon via UNIX domain socket.
+    -   Client apps can send input events by communicating with Karabiner-VirtualHIDDevice-Daemon via UNIX domain socket.
         (`/Library/Application Support/org.pqrs/tmp/rootonly/vhidd_server/*.sock`)

 ![components.svg](./docs/plantuml/output/components.svg)